kushalk173-sc/351-final/README.md

    - If the node is a terminal node, return its heuristic value.
    - If it's Max's turn, calculate the maximum value of the child nodes.
    - If it's Min's turn, calculate the minimum value of the child nodes.
-3. **Backpropagation**: Propagate these values back up the tree, alternating between Max and Min layers.
+3. **Backpropagation**: Propagate these values back up the tree, alternating between Max and Min layers, and placing the optimal value for both states in each of the parent root nodes.

 ### Pseudocode
 ```python